 In addition to detecting compiling errors, different code inefficiencies are identified as well: whenever there's unreachable code, unused code, non-localized string, unresolved method, memory leaks or even spelling problems, you'll see it right away.

-AppCode provides over 60 code inspections just for Objective-C, C and C++, plus a number of code inspections for other supported languages, all running on the fly.
+AppCode provides over 60 code inspections just for Swift, Objective-C, C and C++, plus a number of code inspections for other supported languages, all running on the fly.

 On the right side of the editor you can see the analysis status of the whole file.
 The icon in the top-hand right corner changes its color when a problem is detected.